-Jeffrey Mosser is a theatre-maker based in Chicago, IL, and Founder/Core Member of Project: Project Theatre Ensemble – a devising theatre company dedicated to ensemble-based storytelling that blends scripted material with improvisation in site-specific/non-traditional spaces.
+Jeffrey Mosser is a theatre-maker based in Milwaukee, WI, and Founder/Core Member of Project: Project Theatre Ensemble – a devising theatre company dedicated to ensemble-based storytelling that blends scripted material with improvisation in site-specific/non-traditional spaces.
 Preferring creating to interpreting, Project: Project explores and experiments with form, participation, and the role of the audience.

 Previously as Social Media and Community Outreach Director for the Plays for Presidents Festival Jeff helped coordinate the largest election-year theatrical event in the United States since the Federal Theatre Project’s It Can’t Happen Here.
 He organized, partially recruited, and connected 46 productions of 44 Plays for 44 Presidents in communities across the country.